 If system use isn’t mandated to the appropriate individuals, organizations run the risk of inconsistent and inaccurate reporting.
 End users may simply not use the system, making it difficult to draw any conclusions from system reports.
 This inaccuracy creates downstream problems and ultimately reduces the return on investment you see from technology at your institution.
 Mandate the use of your research software for the individuals you identified in the previous step to reduce gaps in system use and promote greater operational insights.

-Download your copy of the 2018 State of Technology in Clinical Research eBook to learn even more about the factors that impact the success of technology at research organizations.
+Download your copy of the 2018 State of Technology in Clinical Research eBook to learn even more about the factors impacting the success of technology at research organizations.

 3. Identify the benefits